 To the amateur podcaster, show notes are sometimes seen as an unnecessary expense or waste of time.
 After all, you’re creating great audio content, so there’s no need for any written content.
 Right?

-Perhaps someday in the future search engines will automatically transcribe all podcast episodes, but until that day arrives, SEO (Search Engine Optimization) remains king.
+We’re getting closer to the day when search engines could automatically transcribe all podcast episodes, but until that day arrives, SEO (Search Engine Optimization) remains king.
 Search engines like Google require quality written text to index your podcast and bring it in front of people who are searching for information.

 No matter how great your episodes may be, without quality show notes they are effectively non-existent to search engines.